AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-workload-balancer-overallocation-due-to-inaccurate-capacity.md

 ---
-title: "Workload Balancer: User displays as overallocated because of inaccurate capacity"
+title: 'Workload Balancer: User displays as overallocated because of inaccurate capacity'
-description: ""
+description: ''
 hidefromtoc: yes
 feature: Resource Management
+exl-id: 656e65e8-2007-43ff-8a77-33512443b661
 ---
 # Workload Balancer: User displays as overallocated because of inaccurate capacity

 A user may show in the Workload Balancer as overallocated.
 If a user hovers over the overallocation, they see that the user's capacity is set to 0.